chinamike65/hugo-tuolesi/content/book1/book1en.md

 For example, only the Gelug Sect has the thirteen great Dharma gates, and the other sects do not.
 It was personally empowered by the Great Weed Vajra to Master Tsongkhapa.

-Master Tsongkhapa has worshipped more than 40 teachers, including teachers of Nyingma, Kagyu, Sakya, Kadam and other schools.
+Master Tsongkhapa has studied under more than 40 teachers, including teachers of Nyingma, Kagyu, Sakya, Kadam and other schools.

 He has learned the methods of various sects, so the Gelug sect created by Master Tsongkhapa is different from other sects.